bamboothemes/Zen-Grid-Framework-v4-Docs/06-responsive/04-breakpoints.md

 On the other hand if the Mobile Detect is enabled and the user is using a tablet or phone device the entire markup for the banner block will not load.
 This means that the slideshow and it's assets are not loaded at all and the user is able to download your page making significant savings in terms of bandwidth and page load speed.

 Mobile Detect will only target mobile devices so on the desktop the markup loads regardless of the screensize.
-When the user resizes the browser above the breakpoint specified then the slideshow ill be visible.
+When the user resizes the browser above the breakpoint specified then the slideshow will be visible.

 > Developers please note that while the Mobile Detect library when enabled targets the entire page - eg you cant target a specific row of modules with the mobile detect rules via the template settings you can use the mobile detect classes in the template markup.

 If you wish to use mobile detect rules in the template files use the following syntax in the tpls/blocks files:

 	$this->is_tablet or $this->is_mobile

+To hide a full block within a layout file, eg /tpls/mylayout.php use:

+	$zen->is_tablet or $zen->is_mobile

 Specifying breakpoints
 ----